archer-lili/ZKP_C_coloring/README.md

 Quantum-resistant zero-knowledge proofs for directed graph coloration.
 The prover commits to a permuted graph, answers spot and blank challenges backed by Merkle trees, and proves the blank budget with a STARK-style argument.
 The verifier deterministically derives challenges from the commitments and replayable transcripts.

 ## What is already implemented?
-- Hard-instance graph generator that embeds a tournament, toroidal grid, and encoded node IDs with a tunable blank budget (`src/utils/random_graph.rs`).
+- Hard-instance graph generator that embeds a tournament, toroidal grid, and encoded node IDs with a tunable blank budget (not done)(`src/utils/random_graph.rs`).
 - Permutation-invariant spot checking plus chunked Merkle commitments for edges, permutation vectors, and blank bits.
 - Blank-count STARK proof (constraints, FRI sampling, proof/verification) with Blake3 hashing.
 - Full CLI (`cargo run -- <command>`) supporting graph generation, transcript creation, transcript verification, and benchmarking.